logicalgraphs/crypto-n-rust/src/pivot/quizzes/README.md

 * quiz 16: [Compute date-δ](quiz16)
 * quiz 17: [Fetch one token over a series of dates](quiz17)
 * quiz 18: [Fetch all pivot-table assets from REST endpoint](quiz18)
-  a.
-Request a token's chart from @coingeckco REST endpoint
+  1. Request a token's chart from @coingeckco REST endpoint
-  b.
-Reify the JSON response
+  2. Reify the JSON response
-  c. iterate over all the assets in [`$PIVOTS`](../../../data-files/csv/pivots.csv)
+  3. iterate over all the assets in [`$PIVOTS`](../../../data-files/csv/pivots.csv)
-  d. @coingecko public API rate limits
+  4. @coingecko public API rate limits